Matagi: Etymology and language

+There are multiple theories on the origins of the word Matagi.
+One notable theory is that it is derived from the Tōhoku word "hunter" (山立, yamadachi).
+It is also hypothesised that the word "matagi" originates in the Ainu language, from matangi or matangitono, meaning "man of winter" or "hunter".
+The latter theory is also supported by the existence of specialised hunting vocabulary in the Matagi dialect which contains a number of Ainu language words.

 Ethnic origin

 According to Lee and Hasegawa, the Matagi are the historical descendants of Ainu-speaking hunters and fishermen who migrated down from Hokkaido into parts of Honshu.
-They also contributed several Ainu derived toponyms and loanwords, related to geography and certain forest and water animals which they hunted, to the local Japonic-speaking people.
+They also contributed several Ainu-derived toponyms and loanwords, related to geography and certain forest and water animals which they hunted, to Japonic-speaking people.

 Hunting practices

 Spirituality

 The Matagi have a unique culture that centers around their belief in mountain gods and distinct law.
 For them, hunting is a way of life, and not a form of sport.
 The animals hunted are perceived as gifts from the mountain gods, and the Matagi have a certain way to butcher and prepare the animal.
 After the animal is killed, it is praised, and the spirit comforted.
 Then, to recompense for the loss of life, everything, from the fur to the internal organs, is used.
 Emphasis is put on the act of taking an animal's life through ceremony and reflection, which is then passed along to future generations of Matagi.

+Through history mainstream Japanese society viewed the Matagi as outside of ritually clean society due to eating many animals thought to be ritually polluting.
+In makimono scrolls held by many Matagi families they record stories of the ancestor of the Matagi being given special permission to hunt and eat these animals due to the ancestor rendering special service to the mountain goddess Yamanokami in a time of distress.